typelevel/fs2/site/src/concurrency-primitives.md

 - `Signal[F, A]`
 - `Semaphore[F]`

-These data structures could be very handy in a few cases scenarios.
+These data structures could be very handy in a few cases.
 See below examples of each of them originally taken from [gvolpe examples](https://github.com/gvolpe/advanced-http4s/tree/master/src/main/scala/com/github/gvolpe/fs2):

 ### Concurrent Counter